morbidrsa/kernel-ci/README.md

 # kernel-ci
-Build an initramdisk for a newly build kernal and run it inside QEMU
+Build an initramdisk for a newly build kernel and run it inside QEMU